Bob Whittingham: Career

 During the war he guested for Stoke, where he became a prolific scorer hitting 26 in 1915–16, 22 in 1916–17, 15 in 1917–18 and 23 in 1918–19.
 He also guested for Fulham and Port Vale.
 He made an appearance for the Football League XI in February 1919 against the Scottish League at St Andrew's, Birmingham, in the first representative match played after the First World War, and scored the second goal in a 3–1 win; according to the Daily Express reporter, "the pick" of the English XI were Whittingham, Billy Morgan, and Joe Clennell.
 He returned to Chelsea after the war, playing six more games in the 1919–20 season, finishing his time with the club with a record of 80 goals from 129 league and FA Cup games.
 He then moved to Stoke again for a £500 fee, where he scored eight goals in 18 Second Division games in another brief spell at the Victoria Ground.
-His goal tally included one against rivals Port Vale in a 3–0 win at The Old Recreation Ground.
-However, he struggled with an ankle injury and ill health forced his retirement in April 1920.
-He was given a benefit match by Stoke in October 1920.
+His goal tally included one against rivals Port Vale in a 3–0 win at the Old Recreation Ground.
+However, he struggled with an ankle injury, and ill health forced his retirement in April 1920.
+Stoke gave him a benefit match in October 1920.

 Whittingham joined Cheshire County League side Macclesfield at the start of the 1921–22 season but struggled with his fitness and moved on to Scunthorpe United in February 1922.
 He later played for Wrexham before returning to Goldenhill Wanderers.
 Despite his prolific goalscoring record, Whittingham was never capped for England, though he did feature in a Victory international against Wales at the Victoria Ground on 18 October 1919.